Psykotikism/Mutant_Tanks/README.md

 			"Gravity Value"					"0.3"
 		}
 		// The Super Tank gains health from other nearby infected and sets survivors to black and white with temporary health.
+		// "Ability Enabled" - Any nearby infected can give the Tank some health.
+		// "Ability Enabled" - When a survivor is within range of the Tank, the survivor can go black and white and have temporary health.
+		// "Heal Hit" - When a survivor is hit by a Tank's claw or rock, the survivor can go black and white and have temporary health.
 		"Heal Ability"
 		{
 			// Enable this ability.